seevam/pythonresources/Intro to Python/Loops.md

 Remember: The best way to learn is by trying!
 Don't worry about making mistakes - they help us learn! 🌈

-# Introduction to Python For Loops - A Beginner's Guide

-[Previous sections remain the same up to Fun Challenges]

 ## Understanding Nested Loops 🎡